Arunvijay28/Crop-Prediction/README.md

 ## Ways of Implementing
 It can be implemented in 3 ways:
-  1)Forward Chaining
+  1) Forward Chaining
-  2)Backtracking
+  2) Backtracking
-  3)Intelligent Backtracking
+  3) Intelligent Backtracking

 In which we have used intelligent Backtracking which is discussed later